ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 Install Ubuntu 18.04 Desktop in that virtual machine to a single partition.
 You will be asked to create a user account and set the computer name.
 Use the information given below.

 {{% notice tip %}}
 The Ubuntu installation will sometimes hang when rebooting after installation in a VM.
-If that happens, wait about 30 seconds, then click **VM > Power > Restart Guest** in VMWare (or similar) to force a restart.
+If that happens, wait about 30 seconds, then click **VM > Power > Restart Guest** in VMware (or similar) to force a restart.
 It should not harm the VM.
 {{% /notice %}}

 ### Task 5: Configure Ubuntu 18.04